MIME::Types(3pm) - phpMan

 In some cases, more than one type is known for a certain filename

 extension.
-In that case, one of the alternatives is chosen at
+In that case, the preferred one is taken (for an

 example: use of mimeTypeOf()